The Evolution of Stock Market Efficiency in the US: A Non-Bayesian Time-Varying Model Approach: Empirical Results

 \subsection{Preliminary Estimation and Parameter Constancy Test}

-We assume a model with constant and use the SBIC of \citet{schwarz1978edm} as an optimal lag order selection criteria in an AR($q$) estimation.
-In our estimation, we choose a second-order autoregressive model.
-Table \ref{ev_table2} shows that the preliminary result for an AR(2) model using the whole sample.\footnote{We use the heteroskedasticity and autocorrelation consistent (HAC) covariance matrix estimator of \citet{newey1987sps,newey1994als}.}
+Assuming a standard AR($q$) model with constant parameters, we utilize the SBIC of \citet{schwarz1978edm} to select the lag-order, $q$.
+As a result, $q=2$ -- the second order autoregressive model -- is obtained.\footnote{The heteroskedasticity and autocorrelation consistent (HAC) covariance matrix estimator of \citet{newey1987sps,newey1994als} is used.}

-The AR estimates are statistically significant at conventional levels except for a second-order autoregressive term.
-In particular, the first-order autoregressive estimate is about $0.3$, is relatively high.
-Because it indicates that a shock at any month affects the return of two month later at least 10\%.
+Our estimation result for an AR(2) model with the whole sample is summarized in Table \ref{ev_table2}: all AR estimates are statistically significant at the 1\% level.
+It is notable that the first-order autoregressive estimate is about $0.31$ (and the second one is about $-0.08$).
+This implies that approximately 10\% of an unanticipated shock to the average stock return will remain in the average stock returns two months later.

-Now, we investigate whether there exhibits a parameter constancy in the above AR model using Hansen's (1990, 1992) tests under random parameters hypothesis.
-Table \ref{ev_table2} also presents the result of the parameter constancy test; we reject the null of constant all parameters against the parameter variation as random walk at the 1\% statistical significant level.\footnote{The asymptotic critical values at 1\% significant levels is ``1.60'' in our case.} Therefore, we estimate the time-varying parameters of the above AR model to investigate whether gradual changes occur in the U.S. stock market.
+Are the AR coefficients constant over the sample period?
+One approach that we consider useful is to apply a test of the parameter constancy.
+As presented in Table \ref{ev_table2} (the entry below $L_{C}$), \citetapos{hansen1992a} test rejects the null hypothesis of constant parameters at the 1\% significance level (The asymptotic critical value at the 1\% significance level is 1.60).
+Having found non-constant parameters in the AR($q$) model, we move forward to focus on the time-varying AR model in order to see whether gradual changes occur in the US stock market.